 Mary Jane uses the following materials in this course:

-But what I'll start with is the neutral ground.
-And in this case I'm going to be using raw umber which is basically a kind of greenish-brown color.
-It's not exactly green but it has more green qualities than say a Van Dyke brown, or a kind of chocolatey kind of brown.
-And typically what I do is I wet the paper first.
-And you might wonder, you know, what this surface is that I'm working on.
+What I'll start with is the neutral ground and in this case I'm gonna be using raw umber.
+Which is basically a kinda greenish-brown color.
+It's not exactly green but it has more green qualities than say a Vandyke Brown or a kind of chocolatey kinda brown.
+Typically what I do is I wet the paper first and you might wonder you know what this surface is that I'm working on.
 This is watercolor paper that's been soaked and then stapled onto a piece of wood.

-And basically the piece of wood keeps the surface of the paper really flat.
-And the reason why I soak it is that when you soak a piece of paper and let it dry, and you've stapled it or taped it on the edges it creates a kind of drum.
+Basically the piece of wood keeps the surface of the paper really flat.
+The reason why I soak it is that when you soak a piece of paper and let it dry and stapled it or taped it on the edges, it creates a kind of drum.
 A really flat surface that even with water on it, it'll stay flat.
-And when you're painting, it's nice to have a flat rather than a really bumpy surface to work on.
-So what I've done is I've coated this whole piece of white paper with water, so that the color will flow evenly across the surface.
+When you're painting, it's nice to have a flat rather than a really bumpy surface to work on.
+So what I've done is I've coated this whole piece of white paper with water so that the color will float evenly across the surface.

-And now I'll lay what will be my ground color on top of this.
-And as I said, this is raw umber.
-And when I lay down grounds, I think it's always good to have a fair amount of color on the surface.
+Now I'll lay what will be my ground color on top of this.
+As I said this is raw umber and when I lay down grounds I think it's always good to have a fair amount of color on the surface.
 If it's too thin or too light it doesn't do much of anything.
 You can bury that color very quickly when you layer or glaze color on top.
-And it doesn't matter if you're working traditionally or you're working digitally, there are still layers involved.
+It doesn't matter if you're working traditionally or you're working digitally, there are still layers involved.

 It's just made in a different way.
-You can use transparent or opaque layers in both digital and traditional work.
-So the philosophy is really the same, and as I lay this color down you can see this is a tertiary color, it's made from several primaries blended together.
-This is not a pure pigment.
-So, I'll cover the whole thing and you're also probably also thinking to yourself why would you cover the sky which is very, very light, and I'll pull out my reference so that you can see, you know, the sky relative to the ground is fairly light.
+You can use transparent or opaque layers in both digital and traditional work, so the philosophy is really the same.
+As I lay this color down you can see this is a tertiary color.
+It's made from several primaries blended together, this is not a pure pigment.
+So I'll cover the whole thing and you're also probably thinking to yourself well why would you cover the sky which is very very light.
+I'll pull out my reference so that you can see.

-But I'm still painting the whole thing in one tone.
-And the reason why I do that is that I start with something that becomes equal across the whole surface, and then I will start to think about the value system of the whole piece.
-Now, I'll start to pull out color.
-If I go too dark, I'll cover up my drawing, which can be an issue and then I might have to redraw something.
-But this is the entire ground color.
-Again it's raw amber, and I'm going to take out some of the color that's here to create a value system as soon as I coat the whole picture.
+The sky relative to the ground is really light but I'm still painting the whole thing in one tone.
+The reason why I do that is that I start with something that becomes equal across the whole surface and then I will start to think about the value system of the whole piece.
+Then I'll start to pull out color.
+If I go too dark, I'll cover up my drawing which can be an issue.
+Then I might have to redraw something.
+But this is the entire ground color, again it's raw umber, and I'm gonna take out some of the color that's here to create a value system soon as I coat the whole picture.

-And this is a beautiful neutral color because it has so many colors in it already, it's made from red and yellow and blue.
-It's a little more on the blue side and a little more on the yellow side, that's why it feels green.
+This is a beautiful neutral color because it has so many colors in it already.
+It's made from red and yellow and blue.
+It's a little more on the blue side, a little more on the yellow side that's why it feels green.